Nishad-Amit/XO-GAME/README.md

 # Simple XO Game
- Enjoy strategic fun with a friend or test your skills against the AI.
+ Enjoy strategic fun with a friend or test your skills against Anyone.
 Can you outsmart your opponent and claim victory?